veshitala/Machine-learning/[ML] Home Credit/README.md

 - The goal is to predict the likelihood of loan candidates defaulting based on their credit and loan payment history

-- Raw data is manipulated to generate new features
+- Customer data and credit histories are distributed over multiple databases that were indexed like an SQL database that had to be aggregated to generate features.

 - A gradient boosted tree method (LightGBM) is used to model the data